 ABOUT the FOUNDER

 My name is Kelly Nesbitt.
-I’m a licensed Occupational Therapist with 25+ years of clinical experience, as well as a Certified Aging-in-Place Specialist (CAPS) and holder of an Executive Certificate in Home Modification (ECHM) from the USC Leonard Davis School of Gerontology.
+I’m an Occupational Therapist, accessibility consultant, Certified Aging-in-Place Specialist (CAPS) , and holder of an Executive Certificate in Home Modification (ECHM) from the USC Leonard Davis School of Gerontology.

-I come from a family of artists, designers, and makers.
-My grandfather in Ireland was a cabinetmaker, and my father spent 30 years designing Spalding golf balls, earning more than 150 design patents.
-My uncles were photographers and painters, and my sister is a chef who teaches cooking classes from her home in Austin, Texas.
-Growing up around that blend of craftsmanship, creativity, and innovation deeply shaped how I understand form, function, and design.
+I come from a family of artists, designers, and makers: a cabinetmaker grandfather in Ireland, a father who held more than 150 design patents at Spalding, painter and photographer uncles, and a sister in Austin who teaches cooking from her home.
+That blend of craftsmanship, creativity, and lived problem-solving shaped how I understand human-centered design.

-Over the past 18 years, I’ve remodeled two homes and served as my own general contractor on a timber-frame tiny house and guest-suite addition (see portfolio).
-These experiences deepened my understanding of how homes evolve - and how thoughtful design can support sustainability, dignity, and shared living across seasons of life.
+Over the past 19 years, I’ve remodeled two homes and served as my own general contractor on a timber-frame tiny house and guest-suite addition.
+That hands-on building experience deepened my understanding of materials, construction, and how thoughtful design can help homes evolve across seasons of life.

-That blend of clinical expertise, creative vision, project management, and hands-on building experience led me to found Adaptable Abodes, where I collaborate with contractors, architects, attorneys, and care teams to create safer, more functional, future-ready homes grounded in trust, design, and care.
+I help individuals and families translate health, mobility, and aging needs into practical, elegant design solutions, collaborating with contractors, architects, attorneys, and care teams to create safer, more functional, future-ready homes grounded in trust, design, and care.

 Kelly Nesbitt OTR/L, CAPS, ECHM